 Mesarthim — Spire EP

 Mesarthim returns with another release with zero advance notice or fanfare.
-The Spire EP presents two tracks for our consumption, a really catchy opener in "Crater" followed by the namesake track which clocks in at 7 minutes.
-The opener teases the listener with a bit of dubstep after the track opens with a very calming, melodic chime synth; "Crater" quickly fades out before settling into a steady groove.
-The first track is a taunt in my opinion, as I would love to hear Mesarthim explore the specific mix of genres and tones on that song further.
+The Spire EP presents two tracks for our consumption: a really catchy opener in "Crater" followed by the namesake track which clocks in at 7 minutes.
+The first teases the listener with a bit of dubstep influence in an otherwise purely electronic intro piece.
+After the track opens with a very calming, melodic chime synth; "Crater" quickly fades out right after settling into a steady groove.
+The first track is a taunt in my opinion, as I would love to hear Mesarthim further explore the more strictly electronic side of their sound.

 Another strong addition to an interesting project's discography.
 Spire is short, sweet and to the point; a two-piece offering of catchy, synth-heavy atmospheric black metal.
-With a total running time of just over 10 minutes, Spire serves as both a good introduction to this music project and provides a maintenance dose to existing fans as well.
+With a total running time of just over 10 minutes, Spire serves as both a good introduction to this music project and provides a maintenance dose to existing fans awaiting future releases.

 Release date: March 25th, 2016